GREATER HARTFORD BASEBALL Timeline

 1997 - David "Big Papi" Ortiz Plays for the New Britain Rock Cats

-In his first Double-A season, Ortiz hit for a .322 average with 14 home runs and 56 RBI and was promoted to the Minnesota Twins.
+In his first Double-A season, Ortiz hit for a .322 average with 14 home runs and 56 RBI in New Britain and was soon promoted to the Minnesota Twins.

 2017 - Hartford Yard Goats Come Home to Dunkin' Donuts Park

-As the Double-A affiliate of the Colorado Rockies in the Eastern League, the Yard Goats are the first professional baseball club to play in Hartford since 1952.
+As the Double-A affiliate of the Colorado Rockies in the Eastern League, the Yard Goats become the first professional baseball club to call Hartford home since 1952.